lainproliant/markdown-cv/index.md

 - Software development is my hobby and my passion.

 ## Education
+### University of Cincinnati
+Cincinnati, OH -- 2011

-### University of Cincinnati, College of Engineering and Applied Science
+College of Engineering and Applied Science

 Bachelor of Information Technology, Software Development

-2011

 <!-- ### Footer